 The considerable heterogeneity in all CBC risk calculators, especially in the CBCrisk and the Manchester formula, reflects the different CBC incidences in every study[13].
-In addition, another potential source of heterogeneity is the carrier frequency of germline mutations associated with CBC that may vary among studies, especially in the CBC calculators not including information of BRCA1/2 mutation as CBCrisk and the PredictCBC-1B[22].[4][23][24,25][26] [26]
+Another potential source of heterogeneity is the carrier frequency of germline mutations associated with CBC that may vary among studies, especially in the CBC calculators not including information of BRCA1/2 mutation as CBCrisk and the PredictCBC-1B[22].
+In addition, heterogeneity may be due to the different proportions of the use of (neo)adjuvant systemic therapies explained by the different distribution of tumor subtypes among studies[4].
+Besides, inter-observer variation in pathological examination of BC among studies may deceive adjuvant systemic therapy advice and, consequently, prediction of CBC risk[23].
+Variation in prediction performance and limited generalizability of CBC risk calculators can also be partially explained by differences in how predictors are measured among studies[24,25].
+For example, lack of family history knowledge may lead to uncertainty in risk prediction and varies according to demographics of the patients[26].
+In particular, if in some studies BC patients misreported information about family history, the CBC risk would be over(under)estimated causing inappropriate decision-making regarding CPM or tailored surveillance.
 Some limitations of our study must be recognized.
 Firstly, our dataset, while large, had missing data for three covariates that were used in the CBCrisk model: breast density, age at first birth, and high risk preneoplasia.
 The authors of CBCrisk estimated the relative risks for patients with the unknown characteristics, but the use of the missing indicator variable is suboptimal compared to having the prognostic information available.
 It may lead to over or under-estimation of absolute CBC risk[27].
 For this reason, we suggest that it is preferable to use multiple imputation of missing data, as is done in the PredictCBC models[28,29].
 In addition, investigation of the potential source of model misspecification due to possible different definitions or measurement error was not possible[30-32].

-In conclusion, current statistical risk prediction models and heuristic formulas provided moderate CBC individualized prediction performance. .
+In conclusion, current statistical risk prediction models and heuristic formulas provided moderate CBC individualized prediction performance.
+Careful re-calibration is required before considering these models for clinical decision making.
 A more direct comparison between the current CBC risk prediction models using a large external dataset with complete information on all factors included in all CBC prediction models would be ideal, but is currently unavailable.
 There is an ongoing debate about improvements of clinical prediction performance using machine learning approaches compared to standard regression approaches for risk prediction[33,34].
 However, irrespective of the methodology, better predictors are needed to predict CBC more accurately.
 Deeper biological insights and potential inclusion of other genetic markers such as CHEK2 c.1100del mutation status and polygenic risk scores based on common genetic variants may improve CBC risk prediction, although rare mutations are unlikely to contribute substantially to CBC risk in the general population[35,36].
 Life-style factors such as body mass index, alcohol consumption, and smoking also may help to better stratify high and low CBC risk patients even though these factors are difficult to measure accurately.
 Moreover, breast density may be important.
-[4] After extension and further external validation of prediction models for CBC risk, investigation of their potential clinical utility is an important future step.
+More detailed information about adjuvant systemic therapies may better identify patients with low and high CBC risk since chemotherapy and especially endocrine therapy reduce CBC risk and influent CBC receptor subtype[4].
+After extension and further external validation of prediction models for CBC risk, investigation of their potential clinical utility is an important future step.

 Acknowledgements